 -

 We recommend that EEOC plans and prepares to meet the goals of the TIC initiative, consistent with OMB M-19-26.
-The agency should define and customize, as appropriate, a set of policies, procedures, and processes to implement TIC 3.0, including updating its network and system boundary policies, in accordance with OMB M-19-26.
+The Agency should define and customize, as appropriate, a set of policies, procedures, and processes to implement TIC 3.0, including updating its network and system boundary policies, in accordance with OMB M-19-26.
 This includes, as appropriate, incorporation of TIC security capabilities catalog, TIC use cases, and TIC overlays.

 Digital Process Transformation and Automation (DPTA) Evaluation